Facebook

 License information was derived automatically

 Datasets in this publication report the number of diagnoses with coronavirus disease (COVID-19) as reported by the Department of Health in Ireland.
-This includes new cases diagnosed per day and cumulative cases, as well as cases across age groups.
-The latter also include population estimates by age group for 2019 from Ireland's Central Statistics Office, in order to express cases per million population.
+This includes new cases diagnosed per day and cumulative cases, hospitalisations, ICU admissions, deaths, number of healthcare workers, number of clusters, gender of cases, age groups of cases, mode of transmission, age groups of those hospitalised, and cases per county.
+To aid standardisation of age groups and cases per county, the population estimates by age group for 2019 and the actual county population in the 2016 Census from Ireland's Central Statistics Office are also included as separate datasets, to allow expression of cases per million population.

 For the files YYYYMMDD_covid_ie_age_groups.csv, variable descriptions are as follows: